raynux/boardeye/README.md

 If you would like to try prediction now, download a trained [model](https://drive.google.com/open?id=0B9nFZuxm88eRb1F4ZUtJQTZKcDQ) and place them under `data`.
 Then go `Prediction` section below.

 ## Generating Training Data
-You're gonna need two kinds of pictures - looking at your display or not.
+You need two kinds of pictures - looking at your display or not.

 So, to collect **looking**(=1) data, run
 ```sh